Contact / Traffic hotline

-- H. C. Andersens Boulevard is closed to traffic between 9:30 AM – 10:00 AM.
+- H. C. Andersens Boulevard is closed to traffic in both directions between 9:00 AM – 10:00 AM.
 Except from this time period the road will be open to traffic throughout the day.

 - Even a part of the marathon course, the Kalvebod Brygge will be open to traffic in both directions up to Berstorffsgade throughout the day.
 This means that all traffic to and from Vasbygade is directed along Bernstorffsgade and Kalvebod Brygge.